 The initial consultation allows us to assess your case before advising on whether your hospital negligence claim has a very good chance of succeeding, bearing in mind that we have worked on many successful medical claims for clients in the past.

 Once you have decided to work with us on a No Win No Fee basis, and we have gathered all the necessary information pertaining to your case, we would immediately act on your behalf by contacting the defendants whether an NHS hospital or private medical facility is involved in your claim.

-If you feel you have a strong case to file a hospital negligence claim but are unsure of how to proceed, at Accident Claims UK, we take all the hard work out of the process of filing a claim right from the moment you contact us.
+If you feel you have a strong case to file a hospital negligence claim against one or more NHS trusts but are unsure of how to proceed, at Accident Claims UK, we take all the hard work out of the process of filing a claim for hospital negligence compensation right from the moment you contact us.

 We are in a position to arrange for you to be examined by a local independent medical practitioner.
 Many clients ask us this question “where can I find medical negligence solicitors near me”.
 The answer is that we can act on your behalf and find you the right personal injury lawyer near you who would be willing to take up your case on a No Win No Fee basis.

 If you are happy for us to work on your behalf, we would ask that you provide us with as much evidence as possible which we would use to strengthen your claim.
 With years of experience in handling this type of personal injury claim, you can rest assured that your are in good hands when it comes to filing a hospital negligence claim against an NHS hospital or a private medical facility.
 We have successfully worked on many NHS compensation claims for happy clients in the past.

 We here to help you through the often complex process of lodging a personal injury claim.
 Our claims line is open 24-hours, 7 days a week and 365 days a year.

 Telephone us on 0800 073 8801 to speak to a personal injury solicitor today.